FREQUENTLY ASKED QUESTIONS Choose a category below

 Lender Questionnaires can be ordered through here.
 If a specific form needs to be filled out a Custom Questionnaire should be ordered.

 Association Documents generally consist of the Declarations of Covenants, Conditions & Restrictions (also know as the CC&R’s), By-Laws, Articles of Incorporation, and Rules & Regulations.

 Your community documents can typically be found on your resident portal or community website.
 If not, please send an email to email@example.com or call 407-705-2190 to request the documents.
 Be sure to include your association name or property address.

 You can order the Community Documents here.
 If you are ordering an Estoppel, the documents can be bundled in the order.

-The system automatically generated a coupon for every homeowner regardless of their balance.
-This is your notice that your account will be charged for the amount of the assessments on the date printed on the coupons.
+Assessment coupons are your notice that your account will be charged for the amount of the assessments on the date printed on the coupons.